More and more canadian investors are buying rental properties in South Florida. And it’s not hard to see why.

 Ryan recommends Canadian investors start by creating a free account on RealTrade.io.
 Browse properties, save the ones you like, and filter for new listings weekly.

 Focus on West Palm Beach and surrounding areas like Lake Worth Beach and Northwood.
-These neighborhoods offer the best combination of cash flow and appreciation.
+These neighborhoods offer the best combination of Cash Flow and appreciation.

 The direct flights from Toronto to Palm Beach International Airport make it easy to visit properties before buying.